subu2017/Java-Selenium/Session2/Session-2.md

 https://www.google.com/imgres?imgurl=http://www.geeksforgeeks.org/wp-content/uploads/Access-Modifiers-in-Java.png&imgrefurl=http://www.geeksforgeeks.org/access-modifiers-java/&h=347&w=1016&tbnid=W8JoXOcrrL55CM:&tbnh=71&tbnw=211&usg=___NXWVajmByrxrqWEh2Z20VyaPD0=&vet=10ahUKEwjs3LL117TWAhVn34MKHYHvAj4Q9QEILDAA..i&docid=3it0WdZTMCZNBM&sa=X&ved=0ahUKEwjs3LL117TWAhVn34MKHYHvAj4Q9QEILDAA

+- We will explore some of access modifiers in the next section.

 ### How to call a method in a different class ?

 - We will create two classes ClassA and ClassB.
   - Call a method in classB from classA.

 ### Conditional Statements in Java:
 - if-else